You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 5. Stay the Night in an Irish Castle

-Staying in an Irish castle is a dream for many first-time visitors to Ireland but the cost can be prohibitive for many, unless you are traveling with several other people and you can split the cost.
+Staying in an Irish castle is a dream for many first-time visitors to Ireland but the cost may be prohibitive for many.

 6. Play Golf on an Affordable Links Course